urbit/docs/tutorials/arvo/ames.md

 defined as follows.

 There are two types of acks: fragment acks and message acks.
-Acks are not considered messages, and thus are not `%plea`s or `%boon`s, and so are not required to appear in a particular order.
-Given a message split into N fragments, the sender of the message will expect N-1 fragment acks followed by exactly one message ack.
+Acks are not considered messages, and thus are not `%plea`s or `%boon`s.
+Given a message split into N fragments, the sender of the message will expect N-1 fragment acks followed by exactly one message ack (ignoring any duplicate packets, which are idempotent from the perspective of the application).
 This is because the receiver will send a fragment ack for the first N-1 packets it received, and what would have been the final fragment ack will instead be a message ack.